-In 1997, the Air Force celebrated its 50th Anniversary as a separate branch of the military.
+1. In 1997, the Air Force celebrated its 50th Anniversary as a separate branch of the military.
 In support of the celebration, ACC started flying dissimilar formation flights consisting of ACC Single-Ship Demonstration Pilots flying F-15, F-16, and A-10 aircraft in formation with approved civilian warbird pilots flying A-1, A-36, P-40, P-51, P-47, P-38, and F-86 aircraft.
 The response was an overwhelming favorite during air shows, so ACC designed and approved the HFP as a formal program to continue these flights throughout future air show seasons.

 - 2. Over the years, the program has included the A-10, F-16, F-15C, F-15E, F-4, F-22 and the F-35 active-duty aircraft.
 In 2010, the HFF was formed to keep this popular program flying.
 In 2013, due to funding concerns, the USAF canceled all support for the program, so the HFF increased its commitment to the program and kept it alive by flying HFs with warbirds only.
 In 2015, ACC resumed funding and began rebuilding the program by adding our fighter aircraft to the HFP once again.
+In 2023 the F-5 was added to the list of warbirds.
 Currently, the F-35, F-22, F-16 and A-10 Single-Ship Demo Teams are the only active-duty participants of the HFP. - 3.
 USAF HFs may only be conducted by ACC Single-Ship Demonstration Pilots and trained and approved HFF warbird pilots.
 This program and these pilots are also endorsed by name by the Federal Aviation Administration (FAA).

-CHAPTER 2 - GETTING STARTED
+CHAPTER 1 - GETTING STARTED